shaashish1/Extract-data-from-fyers-api/docs/CI_CD_PIPELINE_GUIDE.md

 **Purpose:** Test individual components in isolation

 **What it does:**
-- ✅ Runs authentication system tests
+- ✅ Runs authentication system tests (with real API)
 - ✅ Runs script organization tests
 - ✅ Generates coverage reports
 - ✅ Parallel execution for speed